wp-plugins/am-events/readme.txt

 If you think something critical is missing, feel free to send me a request.

+See Other Notes for more information about the custom post type and the widget.

 == Installation ==

 This section describes how to install the plugin and get it working.